All Episodes

 I have been trying to protect and save the way this party isn't defined.

-I'm gonna bring an independence and moderates.
+I'm going to bring in independents and moderates.

-That's how that's my strength.
+That's my strength.

 So just get ready, folks.